 - 1. The need for evaluation, pilot and testing of standards and operating rules. - a.
 Or, if such activities are taking place, public information about the quantitative and qualitative results - 2.
-Greater stakeholder inclusion and involvement in the development and balloting of standards and operating rules; greater ability to participate (cost to participate is both time, money and ease).
+Greater stakeholder inclusion and involvement in the development and balloting of standards and operating rules; greater ability to participate (cost to participate includes time, money and ease).

 - 3. Leveling the playing field for participation in standards development providing a clear reason to participate in relevant standards and operating rule development. - 4.
-Availability of funding for sustainability of evaluation or review. - 5.
-Ability to legally make use of standards available for use before they are mandated and improving the communicating and process for such use.
+Availability of sustained funding to support maintenance, evaluation or review. - 5.
+Ability to legally make standards available for use before they are mandated and improving the communication and process for such use.
 Parts of HHS are viewed as being more supportive of the voluntary use of standards, or may be able to be more supportive because of differing regulatory authorities. - 6.
-Enabling innovation is important because innovation enables industry to use new data, technology, information, standards or operating rules faster than the regulatory process can update regulations; how can this be legally and logistically leveraged. - Timing/pace of different parts of industry (SDOs, developers, industry sectors) complexity.
+Enabling innovation is important because innovation enables industry to use new data, technology, information, standards or operating rules faster than the regulatory process can update regulations; how can this be legally and logistically leveraged. - Reducing the complexity caused by differences in timing/pace of various segments of industry (SDOs, developers, industry sectors).
 There is a difference in the "speed to market of different standards," e.g. NCPDP vs. HL7 vs. X12 - 8.
-Federal leadership may be needed to address and solve some of regulatory process logjams supportive of voluntary use of newer standards.
+Federal leadership may be needed to address and solve some of regulatory process logjams and be supportive of voluntary use of newer standards.
 Need to determine if this is a Federal Leadership vs. Legal Limitation/Authority issue. - 9.
 Need for predictably in the process to enable industry to plan effectively.
 Can standards development organizations provide specific timetable and truly meet them?
 Can HHS meet certain schedules?
 What factors are controllable and which not? - 10.
 Balancing the accountability of the SDOs for meeting their ANSI required processes while finding innovative approaches to predictability. - 11.
 Authority to coordinate ("the glass box") the cross collaboration across industry by providing more transparency into the regulatory processes and timing issues